 It can be a daunting task to align IT, business teams and senior leadership on a new way of handling the migration process, but effective discovery and change managment - empowered by the right tools - can pave the road to smart SaaS.

 Coping with change: Form a new coalition

-The transformation journey should ideally be focused on achieving harmonised processes and delivery approaches (see Figure 1).
+The transformation journey should ideally be focused on achieving harmonized processes and delivery approaches (see Figure 1).
 A dream team for cloud migration change management includes people with different skill sets from key business and technology departments across the enterprise.
-Their function is to steer the organisational change that results from the move to cloud.
-The coalition should be self-organising, with no internal management hierarchy, and lead the cloud migration as a unit.
+Their function is to steer the organizational change that results from the move to cloud.
+The coalition should be self-organizing, with no internal management hierarchy, and lead the cloud migration as a unit.

 Unlike traditional implementations that start at “as-is” and advance to “to-be” through design, build and test, a discovery-intensive approach starts with a conference room pilot.
 This show-and-tell session showcases well-defined user journeys, gives early visibility into the product under consideration, enlists adoption by key stakeholders and makes sure that operations are not negatively affected.
 Presenters can also highlight the latest and greatest SaaS offering features, such as responsive user interfaces and conversational experiences.